urbanophile/urbanophile.github.io/content/pages/about.rst

 I'm also quite keen on gibbons 🐒.

+I acknowledge and pay my respects to the Traditional Custodians of the land on which I work and live, and their elders past, present, and emerging.
+Sovereignty was never ceded.

 This second version of my homepage hosted by Github Pages and created using Pelican.